Margaret of Hungary (Byzantine empress): Regency

+With Boniface, Margaret had a son, Demetrius, in 1207.
 Boniface left a will designating Demetrius as his successor in Thessalonica under the regency of his mother.
-His son William of Montferrat, by an earlier marriage, succeeded to the Marquisate of Montferrat.
+His son William, by an earlier marriage, succeeded to the Marquisate of Montferrat.
 The barons however, knowing that a strong government was necessary, constituted themselves a council of regency for the infant Demetrius.

 In 1207, on his father's death, Demetrius became king of Thessalonica, at least in title.
-When the Emperor Henry of Flanders visited Thessalonica to receive the homage in the infant's name, he was barred from the city by the bailiff Biandrate until he would agree to outrageous demands.
+When Emperor Henry visited Thessalonica to receive the homage in the infant's name, he was barred from the city by the bailiff Biandrate until he would agree to outrageous demands.
 The emperor pretended to accept Biandrate's terms (provided that Margaret accepted them) long enough to gain entrance into the city.
-Margaret, now in the Emperor's presence revealed the plot against her son and was instructed to overrule the terms.
-The Emperor then crowned the infant Demetrius King of Thessalonica on 6 January 1209 and extracted oaths from the Lombard Lords.
+Margaret, now in the emperor's presence revealed the plot against her son and was instructed to overrule the terms.
+The emperor then crowned the infant Demetrius king of Thessalonica on 6 January 1209 and extracted oaths from the Lombard lords.
 His actions were confirmed by Pope Innocent III.
 Margaret secured the position of regent, as was stipulated in her spouse's will.

-Biandrate fled, but conspiring at a distance, returned once more in 1216 to claim the Regency.
-The regent Margaret asked the emperor for assistance: "In response to Queen Margaret's appeal the Emperor hurried to her assistance, but arrived on the scene only to die with mysterious suddenness in the flower of his age."
-The new Latin Emperor, Peter of Courtenay, installed Demetrius' half-brother William of Montferrat as effective ruler.
+Biandrate fled, but conspiring at a distance, returned once more in 1216 to claim the regency.
+Margaret asked the emperor for assistance: "In response to Queen Margaret's appeal the Emperor hurried to her assistance, but arrived on the scene only to die with mysterious suddenness in the flower of his age."
+The new Latin emperor, Peter of Courtenay, installed Demetrius' half-brother William as effective ruler.
 Losing regency, Margaret left Thessalonica, apparently leaving her son Demetrius in the city.